 - Open a blank document or select a timeline template.

-- Adjust the data and milestones to fit your project.
+- Adjust the data to fit your project.

 - Install the Lucidchart add-on for Microsoft Excel.

 - Add your timeline to Excel in one click.

 Timelines provide you with an accessible, visual way to understand past events or form a plan.
 Lucidchart provides you with the tools you need to make effective and well-ordered timelines for the classroom or the conference room.